antonmry/dotfiles/private_Documents/shortcuts.md

 cf,                    : Change Forward to and include the comma ya’                    : Yank Around single quotes

+f<char>                : moves to the first occurrence of <char> to the right F<char>                : moves to the first occurrence of <char> to the left t<char>                : moves right before the first occurrence of <char>
+T<char>                : moves left before the first occurrence of <char>
+;                      : repeats the last character motion in the original direction ,                      : repeats the last character motion in the opposite direction

-O                      : Open above the line gi                     : Go to the last place with Insert mode g;                     : go to the last place gU{motion}             : example: gUaw -> word under cursor uppercase d/palabro<cr>          : delete until "palabro"
+O                      : Open above the line gi                     : Go to the last place with Insert mode g;                     : Go to the last place gU{motion}             : example: gUaw -> word under cursor uppercase d/palabro<cr>          : delete until "palabro"
 %norm A*               : command to per each line (%) execute (norm) A* (add * in the end)